sainath02/FileSharing-P2P-Network-EcoSystem/README.md

 # FileSharing-P2P-Network-EcoSystem

-A Bit-torrent Like FileSharingSystem to share files into a peer to peer network.
+This project implements a special kind of Peer to Peer application architecture to share large files.
+This model is used when you have a large demand for a file (or) when you have large files to share over your P2P network.
+This type of network is usually implemented in Bit-Torrent like FileSharing Systems.